keithjgrant/sidecar-old/content/drinks/bannon-tantrum.md

 image:
   url: "/images/drinks/bannon-tantrum.jpg"
   alt: "A crystal glass with the cocktail in front of a bottle of Dry Fly vodka and a meyer lemon"
-  align: "40% 70%"
+  align: "40% 45%"
 ---
 {{< wrap >}}
 {{< summary >}}
 “The media should keep its mouth shut and just listen for awhile”&mdash;Steve Bannon throwing a tantrum on Jan 26, 2017

-This must be made with [Dry Fly brand vodka](http://www.dryflydistilling.com/dryfly-product/washington-wheat-vodka/); It has an amazing wheat flavor and I created this recipe specifically to highlight it.
+This must be made with [Dry Fly brand vodka](http://www.dryflydistilling.com/dryfly-product/washington-wheat-vodka/); It has an amazing wheat flavor and I created this recipe specifically to let it shine.
 {{< /summary >}}

 {{< ingredients